Navigation & Path Planning

 CostmapGrid with obstacle costs + inflation for safe planning

-Global PlannerFinds optimal path on the full map (Dijkstra/A*)
+Global PlannerOptimal path on full map (Dijkstra/A*)

 Local PlannerFollows path reactively, avoids dynamic obstacles

-Nav2Framework that combines all navigation components
+Nav2Framework combining all navigation components

-RecoveryBuilt-in behaviors for when the robot gets stuck
+RecoveryBuilt-in behaviors when robot gets stuck